Aleman-Z/CorticoHippocampal/Load_ephys/README.md

 # Load ephys files: :file_folder:

-read_ratdata.m:
+read_ratdata.m :bar_chart: :

-Reads electrodes data, downsamples it and extracts NREM data to save it in a .mat file . :bar_chart:
+Reads electrodes data, downsamples it and extracts NREM data to save it in a .mat file .

 load_accelerometer.m: